Broccoli - Key Growing Information

 NOTE: A disease-free test result means that in the sample tested, the pathogen targeted was not found.
 It does not guarantee a seed lot to be disease-free.
 However, no method of seed treatment can positively insure freedom from disease.
 We are glad to help with specific questions.

 INSECT PESTS: Repel flea beetles and root maggots on young seedlings by covering with floating row covers from day of planting.
-Treat flea beetles with pyrethrin or azadirachtin if heavy pressure is observed.
-For cabbage worms and loopers, use Bacillus thuringiensis (Bt.).
+Treat flea beetles with insecticides such as pyrethrin or azadirachtin if heavy pressure is observed.
+For cabbage worms and loopers, use Bacillus thuringiensis.
 Cutworm prevention: Cultivate soil 2–4 weeks before planting to work in cover crops and destroy weeds.

 HARVEST: Before flower buds open, cut center head.
 Hydrocool or ice as soon as possible.
 Harvest secondary side shoots regularly to encourage continued production.